DataExcavator7/Tumor-Microenvironment-Risk/README.md

 ![TMErisk](https://github.com/DataExcavator7/Tumor-Microenvironment-Risk/blob/Readme/TMErisk(1).png)
 # Tumor-microenvironment Risk

+Immune checkpoint inhibitor (ICI) treatment has brought the dawn of a new day for hepatocellular carcinoma (HCC) patients.
+However, only a minority of HCCs are benefitting from ICIs due to poor efficacy and safety concerns.
+As of today, few efficient predictive factors exist to precisely stratify the responders of immunotherapy in HCC.
+In this research, we developed a tumor microenvironment risk (TMErisk) model to divide HCC patients into different immune subtypes and considerably evaluate the prognosis of patients.
+Our result indicated that virally mediated HCC patients, that were more common in tumor protein P53 (TP53) alterations with lower TMErisk scores, were appropriate for ICI treatment, whereas multi-tyrosine kinase inhibitors (TKIs) were recommended for HCC patients with alcoholic hepatitis, that were more common in catenin beta 1 (CTNNB1) alterations with higher TMErisk scores.The TMErisk model in our research represents the first attempt to anticipate tumor tolerance in immune microenvironment via degree of immune infiltration in HCCs.
+We sincerely hope ICI treatment would be more precise and well-targeted for suitable populations in the near future.

 The statistical analyses and visualization were performed by R software (version 4.0.5, except for oncoPredict package requesting R 4.2.0) and GraphPad Prism (version 8.0.1).
-All code is Storaged in [code](/example/profile.md).
+All codes are storaged in [code](/example/profile.md).

-The TMErisk model in our research represents the first attempt to anticipate tumor tolerance in immune microenvironment via degree of immune infiltration in HCCs.
-We sincerely hope ICI treatment would be more precise and well-targeted for suitable populations in the near future.
-In addition, you can visual our reserach at [briefings in bioinformatics](https://academic.oup.com/bib?login=false "悬停显示").

 We sincerely appreciate the researchers who provided algorithms used in this study, as well as carefully cite them in the text.
-The articles corresponding to each algorithm are listed as follows.
+The articles corresponding to the algorithm are listed as follows.

 1. Kolde, R., S. Laur, P. Adler, et al., Robust rank aggregation for gene list integration and meta-analysis.
 Bioinformatics, 2012.
 28(4): p.
 573-80.
 2. Yoshihara, K., M. Shahmoradgoli, E. Martínez, et al., Inferring tumour purity and stromal and immune cell admixture from expression data.
 Nat Commun, 2013.
 4: p.
 2612.